matloff/prVis/README.md

 ```
 ![](https://github.com/matloff/prVis/blob/Readme/inst/data/PE/peNum.png)

-The plot above, along with the output row numbers, shows that rows 7183 and 14922 seem to be on the same streak, Let's dive in to it.
+The plot above, along with the output row numbers, shows that rows 7183 and 14922 seem to be on the same streak.
+Let's dive in to it.
 ```r
 pe1[7183,]
 #          age sex ms phd occ1